-The contracts are typically in the form of a master service agreement and a purchase order from the customer.
+The contracts are typically in the form of a master agreement and a purchase order from the customer.
 Our AquaBeam Robotic System sales generally contain multiple products and services and can include a combination of the following performance obligations: robotic system, handpieces and consumables, and service.

 The Company determines the transaction price it expects to be entitled to in exchange for transferring the promised product to the customer, which is based on the invoiced price for the products.
-All prices are at fixed amounts per the sales agreement with the customer and there are generally no discounts, rebates or other price concessions or a right of return, once the agreement is signed.
+All prices are at fixed amounts per the sales agreement with the customer.
+The Company generally issues no discounts or other price concessions or a right of return, once the agreement is signed.
+The Company has granted rebates on a limited basis, and those rebates have been historically immaterial.